RedPitaya/Documentation/quickStart/first.rst

                         :width: 400
                         :align: center

                 #.
-Connect your Red Pitaya board to the router.
+Connect your Red Pitaya board to the router (or an ethernet socket connected to the router).

                     .. figure:: img/250_router.png
                         :width: 400